 Used in this recipe:

-- Roll out one biscuit into a 5- to 6-inch round.
-In the center, place 2 teaspoons sauce, 2 tablespoons mozzarella, and 1/2 tablespoon pepperoni.
+- Roll one portion into a 4- to 5-inch square or round.
+In the center, place 2 teaspoons of sauce, 2 tablespoons cheese, and 1 tablespoon pepperoni.
 Carefully fold over and press edges together with a fork.
 Place on prepared baking sheet.

-- Repeat with remaining biscuits until you have 8 pepperoni pizza pockets.
+- Repeat with remaining pizza dough until you have 8 pepperoni pizza pockets.

 This website provides approximate nutrition information for convenience and as a courtesy only.
 Nutrition data is gathered primarily from the USDA Food Composition Database, whenever available, or otherwise other online calculators.